donnafraser/PyBer_Analysis/README.md

 # PyBer_Analysis
-## Revisitng to get reacquainted with the flow of this process
+## Revisiting to get reacquainted with the flow of this process

 ## This analysis will address disparities in the ride-sharing data with the city types.